adambard/learnxinyminutes-docs/es-es/julia-es.html.markdown

 b = [1,2,3]
 append!(a,b) # ahroa a es [1, 2, 3, 4, 5, 1, 2, 3]

-# Comprobamos la existencia en una lista con in
+# Comprueba la existencia en una lista con in
 in(1, a) # => true

 # Examina la longitud con length